Hippolyte Blanc: Other activities

 In 1871 Blanc was elected president of the Edinburgh Architectural Association for the first of three times.
 He became a fellow of the Society of Antiquaries of Scotland in 1879, a fellow of the Royal Institute of British Architects (RIBA) in 1901, and was elected to the Royal Scottish Academy (RSA) in 1896.
 In addition, he was an active member of several other learned societies.
 He wrote and lectured extensively, largely on the subject of medieval church architecture.
-Blanc served as president and treasurer of the RSA from 1907–17, and was president of the Edinburgh Photographic Society from 1888 until 1892, and honorary president from 1896 until his death.
+Blanc served as president and treasurer of the RSA from 1907 to 1917, and was president of the Edinburgh Photographic Society from 1888 until 1892, and honorary president from 1896 until his death.
 In 1910 he was appointed to a Royal Commission which oversaw British involvement in International Exhibitions held in Brussels (1910), Rome (1911) and Turin (1911).
 He was active in encouraging the careers of younger architects, and acted as assessor on several architectural competitions.
 From 1913 to 1916 he served on the ruling council of the prominent Edinburgh conservationist group the Cockburn Association.